Are you looking to learn about Agile project management?

 A cross-functional group of senior leaders will decide what the software should look like and determine a timeline and budget.
-They will tell project managers/scrum masters to make a plan to complete within those time and budget constraints.
+They will tell the project manager to make a project plan to complete the project within those time and budget constraints.

 Rigid plans are also counterproductive because they make it difficult to quickly change the work when something goes wrong.
-Besides, they also put enormous pressure on the product owner and the developers which damages their productivity.
+Besides, they also put enormous pressure on the developers, which affects their productivity.

 Every project begins with a vision of what the output is supposed to look like.
 This vision is based on certain assumptions about what would be most useful to the customer.

-In traditional software development, you spend months of work building a tool based on assumptions about what your customers want.
+A common challenge in traditional software development is that you spend months building a tool based on assumptions about what your customers want.

 This waste was all too commonplace before companies started implementing Agile project methodologies.